-American-Earned Credits
+American Earned Credits

-International students with college-level learning assessed from another country must complete at least 30 additional U.S. college credits and meet all the Area of Study or Concentration degree requirements to obtain a Thomas Edison State College baccalaureate degree, and at least 15 additional U.S. college credits to earn an associate degree.
+International students with a baccalaureate degree from another country considered equivalent to a U.S. degree must complete at least 30 additional U.S. college credits and meet all the Area of Study or Concentration degree requirements to obtain a Thomas Edison State College degree.
 All other conditions that apply to local students will apply to international students as well.